 Food high in carbs such as pasta, rice, bread and root vegetables are an obvious option to keep glycogen stores topped up.
 Replenishing muscle glycogen stores after races or intense training sessions is crucial, as it helps in recovery and performance.
 High-glycemic options such as candy are also a useful way of throwing in extra carbs around training.

-Another option preferred by many athletes is to supplement their diet with a carbohydrate-based drink.
-This replenishes glycogen without food bulk, so you can top-up muscle stores without putting undue stress on the gut.
+This combination replenishes glycogen without food bulk, so you can top-up muscle stores without putting undue stress on the gut.

 Takeaway…